qmk/qmk_firmware/docs/feature_leader_key.md

 ### `bool leader_sequence_timed_out(void)` :id=api-leader-sequence-timed-out

-Whether the leader sequence is active and has reached the timeout.
+Whether the leader sequence has reached the timeout.

+If `LEADER_NO_TIMEOUT` is defined, the buffer must also contain at least one key.

 ---